-9. Export your brush pack to your Files or Cloud. - Once you have checked each brush's name and final appearance, export the pack to your Files.
-Tap+hold+drag on the brush library to drag+drop it into your Files menu.
+10. Export your brush pack to your Files or Cloud. - Once you have a solid presentation for your brushes, export the pack to your Files.
+To do this, tap+hold+drag on the brush library, open your Files app, and drag+drop it into the Files menu.
 This will create a .brushpack file.
 This file is what you will provide to your customers to download from the store.

 2. Check that you are logged into your free Concepts account.
 This allows you to save and use the brushes across all devices.
 Downloading won't work without an account.

-3. Save the brush pack to your Files app.
+3. Save the .brushpack file to your Files app.